facebookresearch/spdl/docs/source/getting_started/stages.rst

 Sink is a buffer where the results of the pipeline is accumulated.
 A sink can be attached to pipeline with :py:meth:`PipelineBuilder.add_sink` method.
-You can specify how many items should be buffered in the sink.
+You can specify how many items can be buffered in the sink.